BarbaraAngelesOrtiz/Thermal-Visualization-and-Water-In-Wetlands-Script-/README.md

 ![aFig1_8-2-22](https://user-images.githubusercontent.com/105976212/189244163-d3615999-89f3-470f-a5e8-af032572e1e7.png)

-In addition, the area analyzed from November 2021 to March 2022 is observed below, where it is seen how the humidity of the wetlands and the temperature on the surface vary.
+In addition, Timelapse of the area analyzed from November 2021 to March 2022 is observed below (week interval), where it is seen how the humidity of the wetlands and the temperature on the surface vary.

 ![AWS_LOTL1-500618976762302-timelapse](https://user-images.githubusercontent.com/105976212/189212267-45dd173d-4b0d-45fd-8684-ab82434e7f10.gif)